 The following scene features a young girl’s voice, which turns out to be Marlene’s.
 Marlene attempts to summarize the events of FFVII in brief.
 It’s honestly not a very good summary, but the idea of summarizing the plot of FFVII in just a few seconds for a general audience was probably unachievable.
 Marlene is voiced by Grace Rolek, who would have been eight when the film was released.
 This was her first named role, but it’s a minor one.
 Rolek’s first major role would be in a series of Disney shorts entitled Lou and Lou: Safety Patrol, where she played one of the two Lous, but most fans will probably know her these days as the voice of Connie Maheswaran in Steven Universe.
 IMDb also gives her a miscellaneous credit for Dirge of Cerberus, but I’m not sure if I should trust them on that, considering they also credit her for two roles that took place before she was even born.

 During Marlene’s story, we’re showed the ruin of the Midgar plate after it was cut to pieces by Meteor, Holy and the Lifestream.
 After this, we cut to another city, which you could easily mistake for Midgar because this film, well… let’s just say that this film doesn’t care much about clarity.
 The short stories identify this city as a new city called Edge, because it was built by the survivors of Midgar at the “edge” of Midgar.
 Notably, Edge has no ruins in the Red XIII “500 years later” ending, even in the film’s version, but let’s just ignore that because that 500 years later segment has nothing to do with anything and I can’t emphasize that enough.
 In the middle of Edge, we see a monument dedicated to the event that people now call Meteorfall.
-The monument, naturally, resembles FFVII’s original logo, complete with a gap where the logo lacks shading.
+The monument, naturally, resembles FFVII’s original logo, complete with gaps where the logo lacks shading.
 Very clever.

 At the end of her speech, Marlene turns to the plot of the film, saying “It looks like the Planet was a lot madder than we thought.”
 Several children in the city are ill with what Marlene calls “Geostigma,” which people are apparently blaming on the Planet.
 There’s a good reason for this in the short story, wherein the populace gradually works out that people infected with Geostimga were those who came in contact with the Lifestream during the Lifestreams’ attack on Meteor (and a few instances of people coming in contact with the Lifestream after the fact), but this isn’t mentioned in the film.